FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: How does compare with the state-of-the-art?

+{\bf User Study.} We conduct a user survey on Amazon Mechanical Turk to analyze the performance of our method in comparison to \cite{xu2019quadratic} and \cite{jiang2018super} on the 90HD videos from Davis dataset for \eightx{} interpolation.
+We explain the details of the survey in \emph{supplementary}, and summarize the results in \figref{fig:userStudy}.
 Firstly, when the comparison is between our method against Super-SloMo, users overwhelmingly preferred our videos as the generated videos looked more realistic with minimum artefacts around edges and motion boundaries owing to accurate interpolation.
-In comparison with QVI, users choose \Ours{} in 35\% of videos, compared to QVI which was chosen in 40\% of the videos, and for 20\% of videos the differences came out to be negligible.
-These results further support our hypothesis that in the interest of real world deployment, optical flow and warping based frame interpolation methods can be substituted with our learning based approach that offers orders of magnitude faster inference (\figref{fig:TimeVsK}) with minimal loss in performance.
+In comparison with QVI, users choose \Ours{} in 35\% of videos compared to QVI, which was chosen in 40\% of the videos; and for 20\% of videos the differences came out to be negligible.
+These results further support our hypothesis that in the interest of real world deployment, optical flow and warping based frame interpolation methods can be substituted with our learning based approach that offers faster inference (\figref{fig:TimeVsK}) with minimal loss in performance.

+{\bf Ablations.} We provide detailed ablation into various design choices of the architecture, network and loss functions on the Vimeo-90K dataset in \tabref{tab:ablations}, and enlist the salient observations here.
+Firstly, we find that compared to an encoder with 2D Resnet-18 which takes a channel-wise concatenation of 4 images, \Ours{} gives a $1.3$dB gain on PSNR (\tabref{tab:backbone}) validating our choice of spatio temporal network.
+Also, we find that using no striding in the temporal dimension ($36.3$dB) performs better than using stride of 2 ($35.4$dB) or 4 ($35.21$dB), supporting the hypothesis that temporal striding hurts in capturing sharp pixel level detail (\tabref{tab:stride}).
+Likewise, we observe that adding VGG-based perception loss \cite{johnson2016perceptual} to the L1 losses during training is inferior in terms of PSNR (\tabref{tab:lossFn}).
+We include additional results on the effects of channel gating along with supporting qualitative results with the supplementary material.